 There are other examples that illustrate the importance of understanding nonlinearities and stability.
-An aircraft is subjected to a variety of forces as it flies.
-Beyond a critical speed and depending on how the aircraft has been designed, the vehicle can end up in a sustained stable oscillation state.
-This can be disastrous for the plan-as you can imagine.
-Indeed actual cases have been documented in the fifties and sixties where planes disintegrated in mid-air due to this phenomenon of "flutter".
-In materials science, defect nucleations, the formation of microstructure, endocytosis, frequency entrainment in biology and numerous other physical phenomena are consequences of nonlinear behavior and closely tied to the concept of stability.
+An aircraft is subjected to a variety of forces as it is flying.
+Beyond a critical speed and depending on how the aircraft has been designed, the vehicle can end up in a sustained stable oscillations state.
+This can be disastrous, as you can imagine, for a plane.
+Indeed actual cases have been documented in the fifties and sixties where planes disintegrated in midair due to this phenomenon of "flutter."
+In materials science, defect nucleations, the formation of microstructure, endocytosis, frequency entrainment in biology, and numerous other physical phenomena are consequences of nonlinear behavior and are closely tied to the concept of stability.